org.freedesktop.home1(5) — Linux manual page

 ActivateHomeIfReferenced() is identical to ActivateHome().

-However, the call only succeeds if the home directory is
+However, the call only succeeds if the home directory is currently

-currently referenced.
-Useful in conjunction with
+referenced.
+Useful in conjunction with RefHomeUnrestricted(),

-RefHomeUnrestricted(), which allows creating a reference to a
+which allows creating a reference to a home directory even if the

-home directory even if the home directory is not active.
+home directory is not active.

-DeactivateHome() deactivates (i.e. unmounts) the home directory
+DeactivateHome() deactivates (i.e. unmounts) the home directory of

-method on the org.freedesktop.home1.Home interface documented
+the org.freedesktop.home1.Home interface documented below.

 RegisterHome() registers a new home directory locally.
-It
+It receives

-directories locally that are not located where
+locally that are not located where systemd-homed.service would

-systemd-homed.service would find them automatically.
+find them automatically.

 UnregisterHome() unregisters an existing home directory.
 It takes